Gardening Guides

 2. Wavy Branches

 Bare willow branches in aged terra-cotta pots add interesting texture to the crisp white walls of this traditional home.
 To get the look, pick up about three bundles of curly willow (available from florists) per container and set them into sand, gravel or floral foam placed at the bottom of the pot.
-Top with pine cones to hide the base, as Sweet Dirt Designs did here, then string the branches with white lights for an inviting evening glow.
+Top with pine cones to hide the base, then string the branches with white lights for an inviting evening glow.

 Bare willow branches in aged terra-cotta pots add interesting texture to the crisp white walls of this traditional home.
 To get the look, pick up about three bundles of curly willow (available from florists) per container and set them into sand, gravel or floral foam placed at the bottom of the pot.
-Top with pine cones to hide the base, as Sweet Dirt Designs did here, then string the branches with white lights for an inviting evening glow.
+Top with pine cones to hide the base, then string the branches with white lights for an inviting evening glow.

 3. Festive Top-Dressing